 - If you can’t decide what you fancy, head to Boxpark.
-Not only is it home to Fatto a Mano and KK’s, but there’s plenty of other places to choose from.
+Not only is it home to Fatto a Mano, but there are plenty of other places to choose from.

 - Don’t be nervous about sticking to a budget – Croydon does cheap eats really well.